 When They're Just Too Frugal

-Excessive frugality in older adults can sometimes hinder their access to social activities, necessary medical care, nutrition, or essential services, potentially compromising their overall health and well-being.
-This can increase the risk of isolation, reducing the overall quality of life.
+Excessive frugality in older adults can sometimes hinder their quality of life.
+These behaviors could limit their access to social activities, medical care, nutrition, or essential services.
+This could potentially compromise an individual's health and well-being.

 "My mother-in-law is just plain stingy," Jackie fumed.
 "She has plenty of money but refuses to let paid service workers help maintain her home, her yard, or her car.
 She tries to do everything herself and insists on having my husband and me do everything else.
 I'm beyond frustrated."